 Here are TWO easy cheesy crockpot macaroni and cheese recipe styles we love!
 Just dump it into your slow cooker and let it cook by itself all day long.
-I will never make homemade mac and cheese any other way now.
+I will never make homemade mac and cheese any other way now, unless I’m in a hurry and make Ninja Foodi mac and cheese.

 This is the best crockpot macaroni and cheese recipe ever!
 It is simple and doesn’t require a lot of ingredients which is just my style!
 I am all about meals that cook all by themselves and this one is super quick as well and my kids favorite.
 Here’s how you make one of our favorite crockpot recipes. (originally published 12/15)

-- This is great to cook for dinner or make a larger batch for a pot luck or for when other families come over for dinner.
+This is great to cook for dinner or make a larger batch for a pot luck or for when other families come over for dinner.
+An easy recipe that will surely take you back to your childhood.

-Unlike making boxed Kraft macaroni and cheese, this is richer and smoother.
+Unlike making boxed Kraft macaroni and cheese in Instant Pot, this is richer and smoother.
 It is fabulous the next day too.

 - I have made this two different ways and am including both recipes in this post.